-The idea that Scripture places before our eyes seems to tantalise and tease.
+The ideal that Scripture places before our eyes, seems to tantalise and tease.
 It is a seemingly ideal life that is so often generously laid before the believer!!
-A life of quiet and calm; a life of hope and fulfilment: a life of peace and rejoicing.. a life of unbroken fellowship with the Lord: a life of love and joy and hope.. a life nestling in the bosom of the Father: a life where darkness has melted away – a life where sorrows of the night have softened into joy of an eternal morning.
-What do you think of the demands that scripture places forever before your eyes?
+A life of quiet and calm; a life of hope and fulfilment: a life of peace and rejoicing... a life of unbroken fellowship with the Lord; a life of love and joy and hope; a life nestling in the bosom of the Father; a life where darkness has melted away; a life where sorrows of the night have softened into joy of an eternal morning.
+What do you think of the demands that Scripture places forever before your eyes?

-Some have jumped on the bandwagon and distorted it into 'prosperity’ teaching:- “name it and claim it” – ‘blab it and grab it’ – doctrine of demons..
-Truth is taken, twisted and tortured into a myriad of perversions denying God’s word.
+Some have jumped on the bandwagon and distorted it into 'prosperity’ teaching:- “name it and claim it” – ‘blab it and grab it’ – doctrines of demons.
+Truth is taken, twisted, and tortured into a myriad of perversions denying God’s word.
 Some have distorted scripture with a positive thinking, humanistic philosophy, leaving broken lives; crushed hopes and shattered dreams that lie in their wake.